hrkeni/oregon-trail/README.md

 # Oregon Trail - Zillow Rental Listing Summarizer

+> **⚠️ PERSONAL USE ONLY**
+> This tool is designed for personal use only.
+The author assumes no liability for any other usage of this software.
+Use at your own risk and in compliance with applicable laws and website terms of service.
+>
+> **🤖 AI-GENERATED CODE**
+> A large portion of this codebase was written by AI using Cursor.
+This is a personal development tool and should not be used as a reference for production systems.

 A simple CLI tool to scrape Zillow rental listings and save them to a Google Sheet for easy comparison and review.

 ## Features